filviu/blog/content/posts/2014/2014-09-05-linux-on-the-acer-e3-111-aspire-e3-111-c5fn.md

 ---
 <img decoding="async" loading="lazy" class="alignleft size-medium wp-image-3034" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2014/09/E3111silver3-800x800-300x249.jpg" alt="E3111silver3-800x800" width="300" height="249" />I gave up on using a tablet and sold mine some time ago.
 My old toshiba m100 laptop was to heavy and too old to lug around when on holiday (mainly to download photos) so I decided to buy a small laptop to replace it.
 10&#8242; is too small for me and so I decided on an 11&#8242; low cost system.

-I bought an [Acer Aspire E3-111][1] instead of competing models from Asus and others because I found a good deal on it and because of the quad core CPU &#8211;  Intel® Celeron® N2930 &#8211; that I couldn&#8217;t find on any other machine.
+I bought an [Acer Aspire E3-111][1] instead of competing models from Asus and others because I found a good deal on it and because of the quad core CPU -  Intel® Celeron® N2930 - that I couldn't find on any other machine.

 It came in a 2GB RAM (I upgraded to 8GB), 500GB hdd configuration with some version of linux installed.
 Following are a few tips and tricks for running linux (I chose slackware64-current but should apply to most versions)